ulfschneider/ulf.website/content/posts/2024-10-04-most-simple-tablist.md

 }
 ```

 is targeting the `input[type="radio"]` elements inside the tab labels.
 They are only visually hidden to allow them receiving a keyboard focus.
-To then indicate the keyboard focus with an outline, the following assignment is required:
+In that case, to indicate the keyboard focus with an outline, the following assignment is required:

 ```css
 [role="tablist"] > label[role="tab"]:focus-within {